Detailed Instructions for Using Design Patent Pro (DPP) ProSearch

 Clicking on a highlighted search term in the right panel will display the portion of the application containing the search term.

-The entire paragraph where the search term is located will be highlighted.
+The search term and the sentence where the search term is located will be highlighted.

 You may scroll through the application using four different methods.
 First, click on the application document and use the scroll wheel on your mouse (or fingers on a touch screen).
 Second, click and drag on the scroll bar to the right of the application document.